henry2004y/Ganymede/ulfwaves.md

 In fact, the coupling of cavity or waveguide eigenmodes to FLRs may explain how discrete spectra are produced across a range of latitudes, including at the "magic" frequencies.
 The global cavity modes _may be_ responsible for the appearance of ULF signals with multiple discrete spectral peaks at the "magic" frequencies and spanning a range of latitudes, but it lacks observation support and is hard to detect with satellites.
-(This is interesting!)
+(This is interesting, the Archer+ 2019, 2022 papers handle this.)

+Thinking about fast modes propagating in dayside magnetosphere trapped or guided by the field lines and boundaries within.
+Cavity modes assume that you have a closed system.
+It can produce discrete azimuthal wave numbers.
+Waveguide modes assumes open-ended boundary conditions.
+It allows continuous azimuthal wave number spectrum.

 In the 1970s, KHI is cited as the source of compressional energy required for the excitation of FLRs.
 However, later people have found that the same can be triggered by solar wind dynamic pressure fluctuation.
 Simultaneous measurements are applied to show that periodic fluctuations in the solar wind dynamic pressure drives ULF pulsations in the magnetosphere.
 A one‐to‐one correspondence was observed between the solar wind number density oscillation frequencies and oscillation frequencies in dayside magnetic field measurements from the GOES satellite.
 Even magnetotail lobe oscillations have been associated with upstream dynamic pressure fluctuation.
 One statistical study in 2009 by Viall+ is trying to argue that 50% of the ULF waves in the magnetosphere is driven by upstream solar wind dynamic pressure fluctuations.